 The weather in this region of Peru can often be un-predictable any time of the year, so you must be prepared with clothing for rain and sun.
 The trail is mainly stone steps so comfortable lightweight training or hiking shoes are recommended.
 A light weight rain coat or poncho and sun protection is advised.

 The Huayna Picchu trek is not for people with a fear of heights.
-In places the trail is very steep.
+The trail is very steep in some places.
 This is particularly true immediately after the summit where the trail descends through a series of steep and narrow stone steps.
+If this doesn’t appeal to you maybe consider other treks such as the Choquequirao hike.

 Large Trail Map